 The Company receives rental income from owned and leased property that is leased to tenants under the Residential Tenancies Act 1999 (NT).
 Rents are charged at or less than 74.99% of market rent valuations.
 Market rental valuations and market rent indices are applied under National Rental Affordability Scheme (NRAS) regulations.
-At the time of writing, the Company owns one hundred and eighty-five (185) dwellings, has a head lease arrangement over seventy (70) dwellings, and manages three hundred and twenty-seven (327) dwellings on a fee-for-service basis.
+At the date of this report, the Company owns one hundred and ninety three (193) dwellings, has a head lease arrangement over eighty eight (88) dwellings, and manages eight (8) dwellings on a fee-for-service basis.

-Rental income from an operating lease is recognised on a straight-line basis over the term of the relevant leases,
+Rental income from an operating lease is recognised on a straight-line basis over the term of the relevant leases.